 Nanotechnology and Cancer by Marilee Tapley

 Nanotechnology is mostly in the developmental stage.
 The Alliance for Nanotechnology in Cancer, created by the National Cancer Institute has brought together researchers to collaborate and create innovation to solve some of the obstacles in Nanotechnology Cancer applications.
 There are also many universities and large companies all over the world also involved in this area.
-It is quite possible that these combined efforts could eliminate cancer and create vaccines to nearly vanish it similar to smallpox.
+It’s quite possible that these combined efforts could eliminate cancer and create vaccines to nearly vanish it like smallpox.
 Ambitious yes, yet quite possible though watching the methods and research.

 The Washington University School of Medicine in St. Louis are using melittin which is the toxic component of bee venom.
 Melittin is a small protein, or peptide, that is attracted to cell membranes, where it forms pores that break up cells and destroys them.
 The melittin is loaded on nano-sized spheres to kill tumors in laboratory mice.
 This delivery system is called nanobees.
 Nanobees are important because bee venom can also destroy healthy cells.
 Nanobees deliver the toxin to the tumors while protecting the healthy tissue from the venoms destructive power.
 These bees can be sent to a GPS location in the mapped body to attack only the tumor areas.
 Although still in trial stages, the research has stopped or shrank considerably the tumors in the mice (Journal of Clinical Investigation).